crushlovely/Amaro/README.md

     * There should almost never be a reason to check in third-party projects wholesale.
 If you need to modify someone else's code, fork the repo and include the fork in your Podfile with a direct [`:git` reference](http://guides.cocoapods.org/syntax/podfile.html#pod).
 * Use CocoaLumberjack's `DDLog` variants instead of `NSLog`.
 It's faster, provides more information, is more configurable, and understands log levels.
 All of that with the same familiar syntax.
 Retrain your fingers.
 * Need to define different settings in staging and production?
 Check out the [ProjectName-Environment.h](CrushBootstrap/Other-Sources/CrushBootstrap-Environment.h) file in Other Sources.
 It defines macros to test the type of build that is currently taking place.
-* Make friends with Pixate Freestyle.
-We've yet to have much experience with it in the real world, but it seems pretty damn amazing.
-Check out the [samples](https://github.com/Pixate/pixate-freestyle-ios/tree/master/samples) to see what I mean.

 ## License